ishajain15/OpenMinds/README.md

 Tutor Software written using Node.js and PostgreSQL.

 Currently working on the sign in form, need to add backend functionality.
-Converting current code so that it works with PostgreSQL instead of MongoDB.
+Finished converting from MongoDB to PostgreSQL.
+Time to restylize login page and registration page.